metabase/metabase/docs/configuring-metabase/caching.md

 Always re-run the query to refresh results.

-## Set caching policies at different levels
+## Set caching policies for dashboards, questions, and databases

-You can set up caching at different levels, from largest to smallest scope.
-Policies set at more restricted scopes override policies set at larger scopes.
-So a policy set on a question will take precedence over a dashboard, database, or default policy.
+You can set up caching policies for different entities.

 - [Setting a default caching policy](#default-caching-policy)
 - [Database caching policy (specific to each connected database)](#database-caching-policy)*